AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/oracle-eloqua-api.md

 ## Errors and troubleshooting {#errors-and-troubleshooting}

-When creating the destination, if you obtain an error message: `400: "There was a validation error"` or `400 BAD_REQUEST"` as the [!DNL Oracle Eloqua] API response.
+When creating the destination, if you obtain an error message: `400: There was a validation error` or `400 BAD_REQUEST` as the [!DNL Oracle Eloqua] API response.
 ![Platform UI screenshot showing error.](../../assets/catalog/email-marketing/oracle-eloqua-api/error.png)

 To fix this error, verify that the custom contact field count in [!DNL Oracle Eloqua] is within the 250 custom contact fields limit as outlined in the [guardrails](#guardrails) section.